 • When hiking or camping, use a ground cover or a tent with a floor.
 Try to avoid areas where there are rodent burrows or droppings.
 It’s always wise to use bottled or disinfected water.

-• Set traps indoors.
-Douse dead mice, used traps and nests with a household disinfectant or diluted bleach.
+• Know how to set traps indoors.
+Each kind of trap brings different results Douse dead mice, used traps and nests with a household disinfectant or diluted bleach.
 Household bleach is diluted by mixing 1 tablespoon of the bleach in one litre of water (or 4 tablespoons of bleach for each gallon of water).

 • Always use rubber or plastic gloves when handling dead rodents and other materials.
 Put them inside a plastic bag.
 Seal the bag, then put it in a sealed garbage can.
 Or bury it.

 • Rinse gloves in disinfectant or diluted bleach before you remove them.
 Wash gloves and hands in hot soapy water.

 • Always wear rubber gloves when cleaning up signs of mice.
 Open windows/doors for a half-hour before and after cleaning to air out the area.

 • Wet floors to minimize dust.
 Damp-mop and wash floors with soap, water and disinfectant.
 Do not vacuum or sweep bare floors before mopping.

 • Wear a breathing mask if the area is poorly ventilated.
 Wash countertops, drawers and cupboards with disinfectant.
 Wash any clothing or bedding contaminated with droppings.
 Dry them in the sun or a hot dryer.

 • After clean-up, wash hands and face well before eating, drinking or smoking.